balam0o/notes_manager/README.md

 ### Requirements

--XAMPP

--MYSQL

--POSTMAN
+-XAMPP (used to run mysql and apache)

+-MYSQL (used to create the database)

+-POSTMAN (used to make the requests)

--INTELLIJ
+-INTELLIJ (used to code)

--SPRINGBOOT
+-SPRINGBOOT (used to compile the web app as a war app)

--SPRING WEB
+-SPRING WEB (used to build the restful application)

--MAVEN

--JDK

--HIBERNATE

--JPA

--LOMBOK
+-MAVEN (used to download some libraries)

+-HIBERNATE (used to map the objects to the database)

+-JPA (uses to work with entity manager)

+-LOMBOK (used to add some util notations)

 ## Tests